 This can be tricky when client’s aren’t sure how to make their own decisions, but that’s where the importance of our work can really come in.
 We can support client’s in developing this skill and as a result make informed decisions that support their own goals and life.
 When approaching the LMSW exam questions we want to ask ourself, “which answer option will support the client’s sense of self-determination?”
 This helps us pick an answer that is not only addressing the presenting problem, but empowering the client as well.

 According to The Social Work Dictionary, self-determination can be defined as, “An ethical principle in social work that recognizes the rights and needs of clients to be free to make their own choices and decisions.
 Inherent in the principle is the requirement for the social worker to help the client know what the resources and choices are and what the consequences of selecting any one of them will be.
 Usually self-determination also includes helping the client implement the decision made” (Barker, 2003).

-The best answer here is D. All of the other answers include aspects of self-determination, where as D focuses solely on the social worker's opinion which is unethical, and not appropriate.
+When looking at the LMSW exam practice question, we always want to make note of what is the question asking.
+In this case the question wants to know which of the answers are NOT aspects of self-determination.
+With that in mind, the best answer here is D. All of the other answers include aspects of self-determination, where as D focuses solely on the social worker’s opinion which is unethical, and not appropriate.
 While the social worker plays a role in self-determination, it is their responsibility to help the client be informed enough to make their own decisions.